CMSultana/SDRoad/basicRoadMap/README.md

 mutate(geoNAME = paste(NAME, "CA", sep = ", "))

 #get geolocation of cities from google and concatenate back to dataframe with labels
+#note need to get google cloud account set up to do this
 geoLOC = geocode(cityNTmp$geoNAME)
 cityNTmp <- data.frame(cityNTmp, geoLOC)